-- (1) The Commission expects retailers to periodically review their customer hardship policies in accordance with normal business practice. - (2) Any request by the retailer for the Commission to approve a new or amended customer hardship policy under section 45(4) of the Electricity Industry Act or section 48I(4) of the Gas Industry Act must include a statement as to the nature, impact and reason for the change.
+(6) Any request by a retailer for the Commission to approve a new or amended customer hardship policy must include a statement as to the nature, impact and reason for the change.215

-72 Payment plans250 251
+72 Payment plans216

-- (1) A payment plan for a hardship customer must: - (a) be established having regard to: - (i) the customer's capacity to pay; and - (ii) any arrears owing by the customer; and - (iii) the customer's expected energy consumption needs over the following 12 month period; and - (b) include an offer for the customer to pay for their energy consumption in advance or in arrears by instalment payments. - (2) A retailer who offers a payment plan under this clause for a customer must inform the customer of: - (a) the duration of the plan; and - (b) the amount of each instalment payable under the plan, the frequency of instalments and the date by which each instalment must be paid; and
+- (1A) A retailer must offer and apply payment plans for: - (a) hardship customers; and - (b) residential customers experiencing payment difficulties if the customer informs the retailer in writing or by telephone that the customer is experiencing payment difficulties or the retailer otherwise believes the customer is experiencing repeated difficulties in paying the customer's bill or requires payment assistance. - (1) A payment plan for a hardship customer must: - (a) be established having regard to: - (i) the customer's capacity to pay; and - (ii) any arrears owing by the customer; and - (iii) the customer's expected energy consumption needs over the following 12 month period; and - (b) include an offer for the customer to pay for their energy consumption in advance or in arrears by instalment payments. - (2) A retailer who offers a payment plan under this clause for a customer must inform the customer of: - (a) the duration of the plan; and - (b) the amount of each instalment payable under the plan, the frequency of instalments and the date by which each instalment must be paid; and